Ryan Coogler: 2009–2013: Early work and breakthrough

-Peter Travers of Rolling Stone called the film "a gut punch of a movie" and "an unstoppable cinematic force".
+Peter Travers of Rolling Stone called Fruitvale Station "a gut punch of a movie" and "an unstoppable cinematic force".
 A. O. Scott of The New York Times wrote that Coogler's "hand-held shooting style evokes the spiritually alert naturalism of Jean-Pierre and Luc Dardenne".
 Todd McCarthy of The Hollywood Reporter called it "a compelling debut" and "a powerful dramatic feature film".
 On Rotten Tomatoes, the film received a score of 94% based on 195 reviews, with a critical consensus that reads: "Passionate and powerfully acted, Fruitvale Station serves as a celebration of life, a condemnation of death, and a triumph for star Michael B. Jordan."
+Ann Hornaday, an American film critic for The Washington Post, compliments Coogler's artistic control of not showing biased or vilifying others in Fruitvale Station, but focusing on reflecting on the history of events the film is based on.
 The film appeared on several critics' top ten lists of the best films of 2013.

-2015: Creed, Expansion into blockbusters
+2015–2019: Expansion with franchise films

 In 2015, Coogler released his second film, Creed, a spin-off of the Rocky films, which Coogler directed and co-wrote with Aaron Covington.
 The film starred Michael B. Jordan as Apollo Creed's son Donnie, who is trained and mentored by his father's old friend and former rival Rocky Balboa, played by Sylvester Stallone.
 It received critical acclaim from critics and audiences and grossed over $173 million worldwide.
 Among its accolades, Stallone won the National Board of Review Award for Best Supporting Actor, the Critics' Choice Movie Award for Best Supporting Actor, and Golden Globe Award for Best Supporting Actor - Motion Picture, and was nominated for the Academy Award for Best Supporting Actor.